GPUOpen-Tools/gpu_performance_api/docs/sphinx/source/graphics_counter_tables_gfx11.rst

     "MemUnitStalledCycles", "Cycles", "Number of GPU cycles the memory unit is stalled."
     "WriteUnitStalled", "Percentage", "The percentage of GPUTime the Write unit is stalled.
 Value range: 0% to 100% (bad)."
     "WriteUnitStalledCycles", "Cycles", "Number of GPU cycles the Write unit is stalled."
-    "LocalVidMemBytes", "Bytes", "Number of bytes read from or written to local video memory" "PcieBytes", "Bytes", "Number of bytes sent and received over the PCIe bus"
+    "LocalVidMemBytes", "Bytes", "Number of bytes read from or written to the Infinity Cache (if available) or local video memory"
+    "PcieBytes", "Bytes", "Number of bytes sent and received over the PCIe bus"

 RayTracing Group